numpy/numpy/doc/source/user/basics.ufuncs.rst

 (:meth:`~numpy.ufunc.reduce`, :meth:`~numpy.ufunc.accumulate`,
 :meth:`~numpy.ufunc.reduceat`, :meth:`~numpy.ufunc.outer`) and one
 for inplace operations (:meth:`~numpy.ufunc.at`).
 See :ref:`ufuncs.methods` for more.
-However, these methods only make sense on scalar ufuncs that take two input arguments and return one output argument.
+However, these methods only make sense on ufuncs that take two input arguments and return one output argument (so-called "scalar" ufuncs since the inner loop operates on a single scalar value).
 Attempting to call these methods on other ufuncs will cause a :exc:`ValueError`.